Zenchiyu/learning-rl/Intro_RL_Sutton_book/Chap2-Multi-Armed-Bandits/10-armed-testbed/README.md

 We try to replicate a suite of test problems called 10-armed Testbed from Sutton and Barto's book as well as the numerical experiments showing the effects of epsilon-greedy methods, optimistic initial values estimates and Upper-Confidence-Bound (UCB) action selection method.
 In this `README.md`, we only focus on action-value methods, methods that first estimate the values of the actions and then use them to pick actions.
-Gradient bandit algorithm is explained quickly in the `gradient_bandit.md` file.
+Gradient bandit algorithm is explained quickly in the `gradient_bandit.md` file and the figure 2.6 (p.
+32) : "A parameter study of the various bandit algorithms presented in this chapter.
+Each point is the average reward obtained over 1000 steps with a particular algorithm at a particular setting of its parameter." is in the file `parameter_study_stationary.md`.

 **Disclaimer:** My work is not necessarily free of mistakes.
 Please contact me if you see possible improvements so I can update the files.